Applying for a practising certificate

 If we decline your application, you will be informed of the reasons and given an opportunity to make submissions and be heard before a final decision is made.

-Download Guide to completing a Practising Certificate application (May 2016, 145 KB)
+Download Guide to completing a Practising Certificate application (March 2019)

 Important information relating to health disclosures on practising certificates.